Leadership Insight Series

 Pick something specific you genuinely want feedback on and ask someone you trust: "What do you see that I might be missing?"
 Then listen.
 Don't explain.
 Don't defend.
 Just let it land.
 You risk being wrong.
 You risk hearing something that changes how you see yourself.
 That's exactly the point.
 If you can take it without armor, your team learns that candor here doesn't cost them their place.
 When leaders do this visibly and repeatedly, the asymmetry breaks.

 One guardrail: candor without humility and care is just bluntness.
-The test isn't whether you said something true.
-The test is whether the person on the other side can actually hear you.
+The test isn't whether you said something true; it's whether the person across from you can actually hear it.

 Go deeper → How to Get Your Leadership Team to Stop Avoiding Hard Conversations